Cliveden: Astor era

 During the inter-war period the entertainer Joyce Grenfell, who was Nancy Astor's niece, lived in a cottage on the estate.
-In the preface to her memoir, James Roose Evans stated that during the Second World War, Grenfell ran two wards of the hospital and worked as an informal welfare officer.
-This work included completing errands for patients, writing letters, shopping, teaching needlework, organising social events, and informal concerts.
+In the preface to her memoir, James Roose-Evans stated that during the Second World War, Grenfell ran two wards of the hospital and worked as an informal welfare officer.
+This work included completing errands for patients, writing letters, shopping, teaching needlework, and organising social events, and informal concerts.

 Canadian Red Cross Memorial Hospital

 At the outbreak of World War I, Waldorf Astor offered the use of some of the grounds to the Canadian Red Cross for the building of a hospital—the HRH Duchess of Connaught Hospital—which was dismantled at the end of the hostilities.
 In September 1939 with the outbreak of World War II Waldorf Astor again offered the use of the land at a rent of one shilling per year to the Canadian Red Cross and the Canadian Red Cross Memorial Hospital was built to the designs of Robert Atkinson.
 After the war the hospital's main focus was as a nursing school, a maternity unit and a rheumatology unit.

 The hospital closed and was abandoned in 1985.
 It lay derelict for two decades and was demolished in 2006 to make way for a housing development for people aged 55 and over.

 Attached to the military hospital and within the grounds was established Cliveden War Cemetery.
 There are 42 Commonwealth war graves, 40 from World War I (mostly Canadians) and two from World War II, besides two American service war graves from the first war.